ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

         Among all the parameters configuring the connection with the Valkey instance, pay attention to the `keyPrefix` entry.
 It has the same `ghost:` prefix that was configured [in the ACL rule for the `ghostcache` user in the Valkey setup](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%202%20-%20Valkey%20cache%20server.md#valkey-acl-user-list).

-        Also notice how the `host` value is the internal cluster hostname of the Valkey service that will be running in the setup.
+        Also notice how the `host` value is the absolute FQDN of the Valkey headless service that will be running in the setup.

       - `gscan`, `imageSizes`, `linkRedirectsPublic`, `postsPublic`, `stats`, `tagsPublic`\
         These blocks enable adapters for caching particular contents that Ghost can handle.
 Notice that all of them inherit the configuration from the `Redis` adapter, but have their own particular settings in some specific parameters like the `keyPrefix` (although while keeping the `ghost:` prefix).